YangJingyuan99/shieldreduce/AEInstructions.md

 ...
 ```

+You can obtain the data reduction ratio from `OverallReductionRatio` of the last entry.

 Can see:
 - ShieldReduce has a similar data reduction ratio as ForwardDelta;
 - ShieldReduce has a higher data reduction ratio than SecureMeGA and DEBE;